jasoryeh/expose/README.md

 Alternatively, you may `php expose install --server=expose.example.com --token=tokenhere --export > ~/.profile` to cut straight to the chase.
 * For regular server, replace server argument `--default-server`
 * For no token, replace token argument with `--no-token`

+### Installing as a Server
+To run standalone:
+3. `EXPOSE_OTHER_SETTINGS=... php expose server $DOMAIN --port $PORT --validateAuthTokens`
+   * Specify additional config such as `EXPOSE_USERS` before the command

+To run with Docker:
+4. `cp .env-example-server .env`
+5. Modify `.env` to your desired settings
+6. Modify ports in `docker-compose.yml` for what expose should listen on
+7. `docker compose up`
+    * Add `-d`, and run again to run in background

 # Expose